 Understanding the importance of long-term care planning

 The costs of home care, nursing homes, and assisted living facilities are rising quickly.
-For example, the national median cost of one month in an assisted living care facility was $3,628 in 2016.
-The fee for a private-pay, licensed home health aide ran about $3,861 a month, while a private room in a nursing home costs about $7,698 a month.2
+For example, the national median cost of one year in an assisted living care facility was $45,000 in 2017.
+The fee for a private-pay, licensed home health aide ran about $49,192 a year, while a private room in a nursing home costs about $97,455 a year.1

-Why you need to be prepared for long-term health care
+Why you need to be prepared for long-term care

 If you ever need long-term care, Medicaid covers only some of its costs.
 HMOs, Medicare and Medigap will not cover every health care expense either.
 As a result, out-of-pocket costs for long-term care could significantly impact your life savings.